-For those entering military retirement and will be receiving retirement pay, there is an additional calculation which is needed.
-As retiree, you will receive retirement pay; this amount will partially meet the civilian salary equivalent.
+For those entering military retirement and anticipate receiving retirement pay, there is an additional calculation that is needed.
+As a retiree, you will receive retirement pay; this amount may partially meet the civilian salary equivalent.
 However, there will most likely be a gap between the retirement pay and civilian salary equivalent.
 To determine the pay gap or the actual amount needed to earn in retirement to meet the civilian salary equivalent, use militarypay.defense.gov.